The Legend of the Bear and the Wolf: The Origin of the Companionship of the Two Animals

 The return and the new harmony

 Back among the other animals, the wolf and the bear shared their discovery.
-The water source was freed, and the drought ended.
+The water source had been freed, and the drought had ended.
 The animals learned that, although different, they could accomplish great things when they worked together.

-From that day forward, the bear and the wolf became symbols of harmony and cooperation in Plains traditions.
-The wolf is often seen as the guide and teacher, while the bear is respected as a protector and sage.
-Their legend reminds people of the importance of unity and teamwork in overcoming adversity.
+Since that day, the bear and the wolf have become symbols of harmony and cooperation in the traditions of the Plains.
+Their legend reminds people of the importance of unity and teamwork to overcome adversity.

 Source: “The Sacred Hoop: Recovering the Feminine in American Indian Traditions” by Paula Gunn Allen.